unitone-labs/FlameWire/README.md

-# SN97 - Flamewire: Decentralized Infrastructure
+# SN97 - FlameWire: Decentralized Infrastructure

 **Flamewire** is a specialized **subnet within the Bittensor network** designed to provide **decentralized RPC, node, and API services** for multiple blockchains.